provrb/protium/README.md

+**I will admit, many parts of this README were generated using GitHub Copilot.**

 # Protium

 A Rust library for simulating CAN (Controller Area Network) bus communication with multi-node support and complete ISO 11898-1 protocol implementation.